 However, these tools have steep learning curves, and many small businesses don't have the resources to be able to employ a designer who knows how to use them.
 See our pick of the best graphic design software for a full range of options, or see our pick of the best free logo designer software if you're on a tighter budget.

 But if you're a novice, and you want simple, intuitive logo design software that can get you a usable result fast, the guide below is for you.
 We've tested out the tools below and think that pretty much anyone should be able to use them.
 Of course, getting a great result will generally require having some awareness and knowledge of design, but you can see our guide to how to design a logo for tips.

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 An intuitive drag-and-drop interface, simple but effective design functionality, and an extensive range of high-quality templates make browser-based tool Canva a leading choice for non-designers and time-poor professionals alike.

-While Canva is not exclusively geared up for logo design – in fact, it's a particularly useful tool for creating social graphics – there are over a hundred logo design templates to get you started.
+Canva is not exclusively geared up for logo design – it's been expanding considerably over the years as it aims to become a one-stop design platform.
+However, there are over a hundred logo design templates to get you started.